 Expansion May Have Hurt Toyota's Attention To Detail

-ARI SHAPIRO, host:
+ARI SHAPIRO, Host:

 This is MORNING EDITION from NPR News.
-Im Ari Shapiro.
+I'm Ari Shapiro.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

-Heres NPRs Frank Langfitt.
+Here's NPR's Frank Langfitt.

 FRANK LANGFITT: For many years, Toyota was synonymous with quality.
 The cars developed such a loyalty with owners that Toyotas practically sold themselves.
 Jeremy Anwyl runs Edmunds.com, the car consumer Web site.

 LANGFITT: But recently, Consumer Reports, a bible for car buyers, has found problems.
-David Champion runs the magazines car testing division.
+David Champion runs the magazine's car testing division.
 He says two years ago Consumer Reports took a look at the Toyota Tundra four-wheel drive and the Lexus GS all-wheel drive.
-The magazine wasnt impressed.
+The magazine wasn't impressed.

-LANGFITT: As youve watched Toyota in recent years, what do you think is behind that quality slippage?
+LANGFITT: As you've watched Toyota in recent years, what do you think is behind that quality slippage?

-LANGFITT: Like other industry observers, Champion says Toyotas expansion was driven in part by its ambition to replace General Motors as the worlds largest automaker.
+LANGFITT: Like other industry observers, Champion says Toyota's expansion was driven in part by its ambition to replace General Motors as the world's largest automaker.

-Mr. CHAMPION: You know, there is a certain ego with being number one, and I think they did chase that for a while.
-And, you know, the more you make, the more different models you make, its more difficult to keep that attention to detail and that focus on producing reliable vehicles.
+CHAMPION: You know, there is a certain ego with being number one, and I think they did chase that for a while.
+And, you know, the more you make, the more different models you make, it's more difficult to keep that attention to detail and that focus on producing reliable vehicles.

 LANGFITT: Earlier this week, Toyota halted sales of eight models because of complaints that accelerators were sticking.
-Champion said its not clear if the accelerator problem is connected to Toyotas earlier quality issues.
-Champion added, if Toyota fixes the problem, as its pledged to, consumers should not be concerned about the safety of the companys vehicles.
+Champion said it's not clear if the accelerator problem is connected to Toyota's earlier quality issues.
+Champion added, if Toyota fixes the problem, as it's pledged to, consumers should not be concerned about the safety of the company's vehicles.

 LANGFITT: In fact, Toyota did not actually build the accelerators associated with the safety problem.
 An Indiana-based firm named CTS did.
 Automakers like Toyota draw most of their parts from suppliers.
 The company also uses accelerators from a Japanese company named Denzo.
 Dealers say Toyota told them Denzo accelerators are fine.
 Rose Byad(ph) is vice president at Darcars, which has four Toyota dealerships in the Washington area.
 She says some of her employees spent part of yesterday under dashboards, checking the make of accelerators.

-Frank Langfitt, NPR News, Washington.
+LANGFITT: Frank Langfitt, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.